Graduation and Commencement

 When you’ve earned 90 or more hours, you will need to apply for graduation by the deadline posted in the undergraduate catalog.
 The Degree Certification Office will then be able to verify completion of requirements for degree certification and order your diploma.
-Click here to complete your Graduation Application.
+Complete your Graduation Application on BearWeb: BearWeb > Student Academic Services > Student Records > Apply to Graduate.

 Effective for the December 2019 University ceremonies, Baylor University is moving to a non-certified University commencement.
 For more information, visit the Registrar's website or contact the Degree Certification Office.